fabecc/tiny_malloc/README.md

-Sample allocation project with a static buffer to use as sample for student
+Sample allocation project with a static buffer to use as sample for student.